-"Overall, the findings in this study tended to support the conclusion that policies on non-citizen admissions and immigration have a profound association with the economy," said Sean Maddan, the A&M professor who led the study.
+"Overall, the findings in this study tended to support the conclusion that policies on non-citizen admissions and immigration have a profound association with the economy," said Sean Maddan, the A&M professor who lead the study.
 "The relationships denoted above are strong, statistically significant relationships, and definitely warrant further research and consideration."

 The GOP lawmakers spearheading the press conference at the Capitol were Reps.
 Dan Newhouse of Washington, Jim Baird of Indiana, Doug LaMalfa of California and Mike Simpson of Idaho.

 Those congressmen were pushing support for Sens.
 Mike Crapo, R-Idaho, and Sen. Michael Bennet, D-Colo., who have taken up the task the Senate to get a bill passed comparable to the Farm Workforce Modernization Act, a bill that passed the House on a 247-174 vote in March 2021.

 The press conference at the Capitol also was pegged to Mexican President Andres Lopez Obrador's visit to Washington as well.